Disruption is here to stay, so safeguarding your career in today’s fast-changing business environment requires more than just treading water.

 The career is financially rewarding too, the research shows.
 In the US, wages of project management-oriented workers in projectised industries were far higher on average than wages of non-project-oriented professionals in 2017.

 Working in project management is a great career, but with greater opportunities, more competition and new industry sectors requiring project management skills, further study is crucial.
+It's important to be well-trained and knowledgeable about the various aspects of project management, such as project risk management.

 In fact, a number of industry professionals are realising that standing out from the pack is crucial to land plum project management roles.